Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to levetiracetam, any other medications, or any of the ingredients in levetiracetam products.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have or have ever had kidney disease, depression, mood problems, or suicidal thoughts or behavior.

-- tell your doctor if you are pregnant or plan to become pregnant.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking levetiracetam, call your doctor.
-Do not breastfeed while you are taking levetiracetam.

 - you should know that levetiracetam may make you dizzy or drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.